tiksha0505/JavaScript-Projects/Todo App/README.md

 4. Simple, clean, and colorful interface.

 - Demo
-1. Open index.html in your browser to use the app.
+1. Open html file in your browser to use the app.
 2. Type a task and click Add task to create a new item.
 3. Check the box to mark a task complete.
 4. Click Delete to remove a task.